Vegan Chocolate Truffles

 Instructions

-• Melt the chocolate: Break the chocolate into chunks and place it in a heatproof bowl set over (not in) a saucepan of simmering water; cook gently, stirring occasionally, until melted, 2 to 3 minutes.
+• Melt the chocolate: Break the chocolate into chunks and place it in a heatproof bowl set over (not in) a small saucepan of simmering water; cook gently over medium heat, stirring occasionally, until melted, 2 to 3 minutes.
 If using a microwave, place the chocolate in a microwave-safe bowl and microwave in 20-second intervals, stirring between each, until melted.
 Set aside.

 • Make the truffle mixture: Add the toasted hazelnuts into a food processor and finely grind them.
 Add the cocoa powder, maple syrup, vanilla extract, 3 tablespoons of the reserved melted chocolate, and salt.
 Blend again until the ingredients form a well-combined, sticky mixture.

-• Freeze until firm: Place the truffle mixture between two parchment papers, and flatten with a rolling pin.
+• Flatten the mixture: Place the mixture between two parchment papers, and flatten with a rolling pin.
+If the mixture is too soft, let it rest in the refrigerator to chill for 30 minutes.

-• Cut them out: Cut the truffles into tiny hearts using a heart-shaped cookie cutter.
-Place the truffles hearts in the freezer for about 5-10 minutes until cold and firm.
+• Cut them out: Using a heart-shaped cookie cutter, cut the truffles into tiny hearts.
+Place the truffle hearts on a small tray or baking sheet in the freezer for about 5-10 minutes until cold and firm.

 • Cover with melted chocolate: Reheat the chocolate until melted and runny, and using a fork, gently dip each truffle into the melted chocolate.
 Sprinkle with chopped hazelnuts, Maldon sea salt, or your favorite chocolate sprinkles.
 Refrigerate until set, and enjoy!